iocage/iocage/doc/source/faq.rst

     Yes, make sure you allow traffic on both in/out for your jails.

 **Can I create custom jail templates?**
     Yes, and thin provisioning is supported too!
-Starting with version **1.3**, there is also a *package* option for jail packaging.

 **What is a jail clone?**
     **Clones** are ZFS clones.
 These are fully writable copies of the